 Timetable → See Deutsche Bahn (German Railways) for train schedules and online tickets.

 The Bayern Ticket is a good savings option – it allows for unlimited travel on regional trains but these are not much slower than IC trains on the ride to Prien.
-The Bayern Ticket is valid from travel to Salzburg Hauptbahnhof (but not on Salzburg buses), Munich Airport, Munich buses and U-Bahn trains, and most other local trains and buses in Bavaria.
+The Bayern Ticket is valid for travel to / from Salzburg Hauptbahnhof (but not on Salzburg buses), Munich Airport, Munich buses, trams, and U-Bahn trains, and most other local trains and buses in Bavaria.
+It is not valid on ICE, IC, EC, D, or RJ trains.